vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 #### Future Work:

-- As future work, we can engineer more features from text (if possible) and try to increase the micro-f1 score.
+- As future work, we can engineer more features from text and try to increase the micro-f1 score.

-- As the text preprocessing plays an important role in getting rich features, we can play with different techniques available in internet to extract more performance from models.
+- As the text preprocessing plays an important role in getting rich features, we can preprocess the text in more creative ways to extract more performance from models.

 - I have also tested the models with embeddings of the plot_synopsis obtained from pretrained Deep learning models like BERT(786d), Elmo (1024d), etc. but the dimensionality of those vectors is not sufficient to classify this 71 tags tagset.
 If possible, we can try to optimize those features for more score.